 Thank you, this was corrected by using a recent meta-analysis and meta-regression.

-(4)
+In a recent meta-analysis the intensive care unit admission rate was 10.9%(4).

 7. How do the cardiovascular complications differ from other pneumonias ?

 Interesting question.
 Comparative data is very scarce as no other viral disease had this impact and was this extensively studied regarding complications.
 Although theoretical considerations can be made, at this stage, it is difficult to support them with hard facts from well conducted studies.
 For viral myocarditis for instance, COVID-19 doesn’t appear to be particularly “cardiotropic”.
 For ACS, we learned from influenza the relation between viral mediated inflammation and the instabilization of coronary plaques.